TrueMan777/toggl-tools/README.md

 - Interactive mode to confirm each split
 - Option to keep original entries after splitting

+### 🏷️ Toggl Untagged Entries Finder

+Identifies and lists all Toggl time entries that don't have any tags, helping you find entries that might need categorization.

+**Key Features:**
+- Lists all time entries without tags
+- Configurable date range and minimum duration
+- Multiple output formats (table, CSV, JSON)
+- Sorting options by date, duration, or description
+- Summary statistics of total untagged time

+### 🤖 Toggl Auto Tagger

+Automatically assigns tags to Toggl time entries based on their descriptions using customizable mapping rules.

+**Key Features:**
+- Automatically tags entries based on description patterns
+- Creates a template mapping file with all available tags
+- Interactive mode to confirm each tag assignment
+- Dry run mode to preview changes without applying them
+- Detailed statistics on applied tags

 ## 📋 Why These Tools Are Useful

 ### For Freelancers and Consultants